BIMseven/cs1550-SFTP-Setup/README.md

 **note: The path depends on your username [I believe].
 Since my username is bim7, my path ends with /b/i/bim7**

-**note: So far, substituting '/u/OSLab/[YOURUSERNAME]/linux-2.6.23.1' for the root path does not work, due to thoth being incompatible with sftp.
+**note: So far, substituting '/u/OSLab/[YOURUSERNAME]/linux-2.6.23.1' for the root path does not work.
+This could be due to sftp resrictions on the OSLab path, but I'm not certain.
 Currently working on a solution!**

 1. You should now be able to run the 'Remote FS: Add Folder to Workspace' command from the command pallet (agin, Crtl+Shift+P).
 A selection of 'pitt-thoth' shows